DarkStoorM/laravel-boilerplate/README.md

 - .env.dusk.local
 - phpunit.xml
 - phpunit.dusk.xml
+- tsconfig.json

+There is no TypeScript rule configuration, because all projects are different.

 ---

 ## Differences between a fresh Laravel install and this repo

 **This is (obviously) not a professionally prepared repository** for all Laravel applications, but rather a quick pseudo-pre-configuration.
 Most of the *manual* tasks are not even needed, like installing Xdebug for Code Coverage, but since Laravel is perfect for TDD, having Code Coverage available is always nice.

+**Supports TypeScript and Jest testing**.

 > The existing template is fully localized with `@lang`.
 Since there is no user input, there is nothing that needs to be escaped.